Naiftt/SPAFD/README.md

 **Examples of how to enter each attack:** <br />
-'random_weight': It will send gaussian noise to the global model <br /> 'label_flip01': It will flip the true label 1 to the fake label 0 <br /> 'opposite_weight100': It will the true weights multiplied by -100 <br /> 'scaled_weight100': It will scale the true weights by 100 <br /> 'craftedModel': It is a designed crafted attack.  <br /> Example of attack info (Attacks on more than one agents): <br />
+'random_weight': It will send gaussian noise to the global model <br /> 'label_flip01': It will flip the true label 1 to the fake label 0 <br /> 'opposite_weight100': It will send the true weights multiplied by -100 <br /> 'scaled_weight100': It will scale the true weights by 100 <br /> 'craftedModel': It is a designed crafted attack.  <br /> Example of attack info (Attacks on more than one agents): <br />